vyshane/docker-compose-kubernetes/README.md

 ./kube-up.sh
 ```

 The script will set up port forwarding so that you can use kubectl locally without having to ssh into boot2docker.
-The default password for the boot2docker docker user is `tcuser`.

 ## Checking if Kubernetes Is Running